How to report a bug

-It's Probably a Bug!
+It's Probably Our Fault

 Some users are timid about submitting bugs.
 They might think that they "did" something to the program to cause it to misbehave.
 Don't be afraid!
 It probably is a bug, and if it's not that's ok too.
 In particular, the following are almost certainly signs of a bug:

-- Ardour crashed with "Illegal Operation" or segmentation fault
+• Ardour crashed with "Illegal Operation" or segmentation fault

-- Ardour "freezes" and stops responding, or worse, causes your entire computer to "freeze".
+• Ardour "freezes" and stops responding, or worse, causes your entire computer to "freeze".

-- Ardour won't do X correctly (record, open a session, etc.)
+• Ardour won't do X correctly (record, open a session, etc.)

-... you should read this first.How To Report A Bug
+... you should read this first.

 Ardour uses a system called Mantis to keep track of bugs.
 Mantis is easy to use and makes it easy to see how your bug has progressed, and when it is resolved.

-To report a bug, you first must create a Mantis account (Link will open in new window).
-This is easy and only requires a valid email address.
-Once you create your account, a password will be mailed to the email address you specified.
+Creating an account is easy and only requires a valid email address.
+Once you create your account, a password will be mailed to the email address you specified (it may sometimes take a while for get this email - the system where the tracker runs sometimes gets backed up sending outbound email).
 You only need to create an account once, and you can use it from then on out to report as many bugs as you can find.

 Once you receive the password, you can enter a new bug report (new window).
 Be sure to add as many details as possible: if there's too few to reproduce the bug, it will be closed (no, we cannot read your mind!).

 After you've submitted a bug, you can always go back and add more details.
 To do this, just go to Mantis's "Open and reported by me" link on the first page.
 You can then go into your bug and add additional "bugnotes".
 It is important to understand that when the bug is related to a particular session (i.e. it doesn't happen on other sessions), we need to get a copy of the session to be able to work on the bug: the conditions causing the bug may be very specific to your session - and recreating a similar session from a description is beyond what we can spend resources on.
-We are working on an easy to use tool to make this possible.

-Crashing bugs
+Crashing Bugs

 Bugs that crash Ardour are generally considered extremely serious and receive first priority in the queue (unless they are caused by things outside our control, in which case we try to document causes and workarounds).
 However, one of the problems with such bugs is that its often hard for developers to reproduce them, and so its important that you supply as much information as possible.

-OS X specific information
+OS X Specific Information

-OS X users are requested to enable the Crash Reporter (Your /etc/hostconfig file should contain: CRASHREPORTER=-YES-).
 If Ardour crashes and produces a crash report, then you should attach the contents of the crash log to your bug report as an attachment (or paste it directly into the "More Information" field).

 What Should I Expect Afterwards?